Simoso68/mineboxes/README.md

 ## Credits

-All images used in this project are fully owned by [Mojang AB](https://mojang.com).
+All images and sounds used in this project are fully owned by [Mojang AB](https://mojang.com).